 william f. connell school of nursing

-- Assume a family nurse practitioner role in a variety of health care settings including public and private ambulatory settings, wellness centers, hospital-based or freestanding home health agencies, occupational health sites, prisons, senior centers, homeless shelters, and migrant labor camps.
+Family health nurses practice in public and private ambulatory settings, wellness centers, hospitals or home health agencies, occupational health sites, prisons, senior centers, and homeless shelters, among others.